ACL Tear Treatment in Colorado: Your Guide to Recovery and Return to Playing Sports

 ACL Recovery: What to Expect

-Whether your treatment is surgical or non-surgical, structured rehabilitation is key.
+Whether your treatment is surgical or non-surgical, structured rehabilitation is the foundation of a good outcome.

-Your OCR care team will monitor your progress closely throughout rehabilitation.
-We conduct regular evaluations to assess strength, movement patterns, knee stability, and function before clearing you for high-risk activities.
+Your OCR care team will monitor your progress closely throughout rehabilitation, conducting regular evaluations to assess strength, movement patterns, knee stability, and function before clearing you for high-risk activities.

 OCR supports patients through: